pierrediedhiou/cybersecurity-journey/glossary.md

 after it has been identified during a pentest
 - **Remote Code Execution (RCE)** — A critical vulnerability that allows an attacker to run arbitrary code on a target system remotely
+- **Risk** — The potential damage that could occur if a threat successfully exploits a vulnerability.
+Calculated as:
+Vulnerability × Threat = Risk
+- **Risk Management** — A structured ongoing process to identify, analyze, mitigate and monitor security risks:
+  1. Identification
+  2. Analysis
+  3. Mitigation
+  4. Monitoring
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction